GP32: GP32 FLU

 In late 2002, Game Park introduced the frontlight unit (FLU) as a factory-modified (by Hahotech) version of the NLU.
 It provides its own illumination via a transparent panel between the LCD display and the plastic screen cover.
 The extra hardware resulted in a slightly raised display frame when compared to the NLU and BLU variants.
 The front light could be turned off with a switch mounted on the back of the GP32 case (to save battery).

 The GP32 FLU's name was derived from a sticker added to the front of the GP32 packaging differentiating it from the standard non-light versions.

 GP32 BLU

 In mid-2004, Game Park introduced the backlight unit (BLU).
 The new BLU LCD was compatible with the NLU (and FLU) and provided a superior screen display in poor lighting conditions.
 At the end of 2004, Game Park also released a second version of the BLU, which had a different LCD from the first version of BLU units.
 The new BLU+ LCD was not 100% compatible with the original LCD screen and so software required special handling to support both LCD versions.

 The backlight could be disabled by holding the SELECT button for 5 seconds.
 The BLU models also had a slightly different USB port connector and better quality micro switches for the controller.

-BLU+ Compatibility

-A backlit GP32 (released in December 2004) was given the name BLU+ by the community.
-The backlit unit featured a different LCD display (Taiwanese manufactured instead of Samsung), which led to some compatibility problems with certain applications, and problems such as white lines across the screen.
-However, nearly all applications were fixed once it was found that the new screens had better contrast than the old ones.
-The backlit GP32's were commercially named "BLU".
-The BLU+ was, as stated, a name that the community gave to notice the difference between the two models.

-There were many applications that worked with the BLU+ and other models.

-Mirko's SDK could autodetect which version one had.
-All the applications such as emulators, movie players, and the like worked as well on the BLU+, as on other models.